HenryHe0123/RISC-V-CPU/README.md

 # RISC-V-CPU

-This is a toy RISC-V CPU written in Verilog that supports out of order execution of Tomasulo algorithm and has passed FPGA test.
+This is a toy RISC-V CPU written in Verilog that supports out of order execution of Tomasulo algorithm and has passed simulation and FPGA test.
 See the complete [project introduction](https://github.com/ACMClassCourse-2022/RISC-V-CPU-2023) here.

 ## Design Graph